edgedb/edgedb/docs/guides/migrations/guide.rst

     {
     };

-You can now add your queries inside the braces.
+Let's see what happens if we add some queries inside the braces.
 Assuming a schema with a simple ``User`` type, we could then add a bunch of queries such as the following:

 .. code-block::